 By the end of the 1980s, I eventually started teaching wine courses, doing seminars and publishing articles in various publications.
 I later became the forum leader on the old Prodigy service.
 Its demise was the motivation for me to start my own website, what would now be called a blog.
 In internet terms, that was really ancient history--way back in 1995.
 It quickly evolved, had a professional side to it, generated a little income and got some nice reviews, being mentioned in publications ranging from the New York Times to the Philadelphia Inquirer, Business Week to Food & Wine.
 Pretty soon, all my spare time and vacation time seemed taken up by wine tastings, events and wine region travel.
 The problem was simple: there just wasn't enough time to do it the way I wanted to do it.
 In many respects it was a professional site, but it just wasn't complete and comprehensive.

 Modern history began in 2006 when I was asked by The Wine Advocate to cover Portugal (now including Port as well, as announced in December, 2014).
-Since then, my portfolio has evolved to include Greece, much of the Middle East (Israel, Lebanon) and others (Bulgaria, Romania, Serbia, Republic of Macedonia, Cyprus).
+Since then, my portfolio has evolved to include Greece, much of the Middle East (Israel, Lebanon) and others (Bulgaria, Romania, Serbia, Republic of Macedonia, Cyprus) and much of the East Coast, USA.

 Most recently, in November, 2014, I was inducted into the Confraria do Vinho do Porto, but there have been more than a few adventures along the way.
 No doubt, one hopes, there will be more.